 Three months after D-Day, legendary British Field Marshal Sir Bernard Montgomery came up with the plan, dubbed Operation Market Garden.
-The Allies needed to pursue German forces to the border of Germany along the Rhine River.
+The Allies would chase German forces to the border — and then across the Rhine River.

-The idea was a vast operation that involved flying 10,000 paratroopers behind enemy lines to take eight strategic bridges that crossed the Rhine River along the German border with The Netherlands.
-Operation Market Garden involved three towns along the Dutch-German border called Eindhoven, Nijmegen and Arnhem.
-Once troops reached Arnhem, it would be a short way to Germany’s industrial region of Rhineland and then onward to Berlin.
-Victory in World War II could come by Christmas.
+It was a vast operation that involved flying 10,000 paratroopers behind enemy lines to take eight strategic bridges that crossed the Rhine River along the German border with the Netherlands.
+Three towns along the German-Dutch border would be involved: Eindhoven, Nijmegen, and Arnhem.

 Maj.
-Tony Hibbert, commander of the 1st Parachute Brigade, said, “My first reaction was one of enormous enthusiasm and excitement, because this was the first time that anyone on our side, had contemplated the proper strategic use of airborne forces en masse.”
+Tony Hibbert, commander of the 1st Parachute Brigade, said, “My first reaction was one of enormous enthusiasm and excitement, because this was the first time that anyone on our side had contemplated the proper strategic use of airborne forces en masse.”

 Indeed, the Battle of Arnhem ended up being the largest battle involving airborne troops in the history of warfare.

-The operation was hugely risky, but it had big rewards.
-The roads were narrow.
-Aerial views showed two German infantry divisions hidden in wooded areas near Arnhem.
-Landing troops there would be dangerous because they would become sitting ducks very quickly.
+The operation was hugely risky, but it offered big rewards.
+The roads the Allied troops would travel were narrow and aerial views showed two German infantry divisions hidden in wooded areas near Arnhem.
+Landing troops there would be dangerous; they would become sitting ducks very quickly.
 They would have to move fast.

 On Sept.
 17, 1944, a total of 1,500 planes and 500 gliders parachuted troops about seven miles away from Arnhem.
-(The Allies thought the German anti-aircraft defenses at Arnhem were too stout to land troops at the site.
-Artillery from the ground forces pounded German units to cover the incoming planes while allowing tanks on the ground to advance.
+(The Allies thought the German anti-aircraft defenses at Arnhem were too stout to land troops at the site.)
+British ground forces would meet up with the parachuters after fighting through two other towns.

 Some radios for the airborne troops didn’t work.
-That made it impossible to coordinate the attack with armored divisions.
-Tanks on the ground only made it seven miles on the first day, and German troops were quickly entering Arnhem to take on the airborne forces.
+That made it impossible to coordinate the attack with armored divisions on the ground.
+Tanks only made it seven miles on the first day, and German troops were quickly entering Arnhem to take on the airborne forces.

-In desperation, he ordered American forces, led by Capt.
-Moffat Burriss, to cross the River Waal (a tributary of the Rhine) in an attempt to pinch German forces on two sides.
-The men would have to take boats to reach the other side, but German forces could unleash a hail of bullets upon them.
+In desperation, he ordered American forces led by Capt.
+Moffat Burriss to cross the River Waal (a tributary of the Rhine) in an attempt to pinch German forces on two sides.
+The men would have to take boats to reach the other side, and they would be vulnerable to German fire during the crossing.

-Burriss said it best, “The bullets hitting the water looked like a hailstorm, kicking up little spouts of water.
+Burriss said it best: “The bullets hitting the water looked like a hailstorm, kicking up little spouts of water.
 When we reached about the halfway point, then the mortar and artillery fire started falling.
 And when a boat was hit with an artillery shell or a mortar shell, it just disintegrated, and everybody was lost.”

-Of the 10,000 paratroopers who participated in Operation Market Garden.
-Only 2,000 returned to their units.
+Of the 10,000 paratroopers who participated in Operation Market Garden, only 2,000 returned to their units.
 The original plan called for paratroopers to hold the bridge at Arnhem for two days.
-They held it twice as long while being outnumbered two-to-one.
+They held it twice as long while being outnumbered two to one.

 If the Americans had reached Berlin in late 1944, they would have beaten the Soviets to Germany by several weeks.
-This might have prevented the construction of the Berlin Wall and subsequent high-profile tensions during the Cold War that lasted until the early 1990s.
+This might have prevented the construction of the Berlin Wall and the subsequent decades of tension during the Cold War.
+Who knows how different international relations might look today.